goblivend/Advent-of-code/2024/README.md

 After this interesting idea, Raphaël Montes had another one : `dichotomic search` which is my last version

 Time : ~0.08s

+### Day19:

+Today was nice and easy.

+First I tried the brute force DFS approach then when I realized it was way too long, I decided to switch to a BFS approach using sets.

+This solution worked for part1 but then with Sets, part2 was not possible so I thought of another way using a lookup table for already found solutions.